plagache/configuration-manager/README.md

 ## Objectives

 Multiple sessions / different usage:

+Check if there is a session, default to USER name, can be provided

 - create session config
     - list and allow selection of available sources, interfaces, and context
-    - how to define important context? e.g. interface is sound, what is the difference between a driver that is required and a dependencies of a programs?
+    - how to define important context? e.g. with the sound interface, what is the difference between a driver and a required dependencies of a programs? how to show the relation between a dependencies its program?
+    - if there was no argument for the session creation it takes the USER name has name
     - test session config can work on system and session

-    - do we need to separate the data ? packages.csv in different source?
+if a session with the given name exist display the config

+Check if the build for given name exist

 Multiple package manager / sources:
 - test if session is configured for the current user